Umpire Angel Hernandez sues MLB for racial discrimination

 The suit claims that Hernandez has received positive evaluations from the league.
 He is also one of MLB’s most unpopular umpires with the players.
 Numerous player surveys have ranked him near the bottom of the league’s umpires, most recently in 2010 when 22% of players surveyed by ESPN called Hernandez the worst umpire in the league.
 (C.B.
 Bucknor received 37% of the vote; Joe West, who worked the 2016 World Series, received 35% of the vote.)

+The suit also alleges that MLB executive Joe Torre holds a grudge against Hernandez dating back to his time as Yankees manager, according to the Associated Press.
+Hernandez has received increased criticism in his evaluations since Torre’s arrival in the league office, the suit alleges.

 The number of minorities playing in MLB is at an all-time high this season, with 31.9% of players of Latin descent and a total of 42.5% of players of color.
 When Hernandez debuted as an MLB umpire, only 14% of players were Latino.
+The percentage of minority umpires is still quite low, however.
+Only 10 of the 92 umpires are black or Hispanic, according to the Enquirer.